-How leading social selling experts build killer social sales programs
+How leading social selling experts build killer social engagement programs

 Here is some of the best advice to come out of the two-day event: Follow the 80/20 rule when sharing your own content

 Just like in real life, don't always talk about yourself.
 The fact is, no one really cares about your business.
 Find out what your prospects do care about and share that content, not just your own.
 People are more likely to engage with third-party content, with some businesses reporting two times the engagement.
-And for some companies, engagement in their own content saw a dramatic spike when they were only sharing it a small percentage of the time.
-Follow the 80/20 rule: 80% shared content and 20% your own content.
+And for some companies, engagement with their own content saw a dramatic spike when they were only sharing it a small percentage of the time.
+Follow the 80/20 rule: 80% third-party content and 20% your own.
 Don't focus on the tools when you're trying to build engagement

-To understand what it means to be a great social seller, you have to focus on those concepts first.
+To understand what it means to be a great social seller, you have to focus on the core concepts first.
 The tools come later.

 So what makes for a great social seller?